pablocasares/enricher/docs/configuration/eql_syntax.md

 toc: true
 ---

-*Enrichment Query Language* (EQL) is a query language written in ANTLR that allows us define that streams and fields to use and join.
+*Enrichment Query Language* (EQL) is a query language generated with [ANTLR](https://www.antlr.org/) that allows us define that streams and fields to use and join.
 Before we look into details of the EQL, let's take a look at a few definitions of terms.

 |Term|Definition|
 |----------|----------|